 The kinematic coverage in W, Q^2 , x, and Y is shown in Table I. The full resonance region M < W < 2.1 GeV is covered, with an average Q^2 of 0.8 GeV2 for E = 4.8 GeV.
-Figure 7 shows the distribution of events at the HRS calorimeter for the $P{HRS} = 3.2$ GeV setting.
-With the FADC system, we will divide the calorimeter into four sections, yielding four W bins per setting, as indicated by the dashed lines in Fig. 7.
+Figure 6 shows the distribution of events at the HRS calorimeter for the $P{HRS} = 3.2$ GeV setting.
+With the fast DAQ system, we will divide the calorimeter into four sections, yielding four W bins per setting, as indicated by the dashed lines in Fig. 6.
 Because the W bins are narrower for the low E' settings, we show projected results with four bins for the high HRS momentum settings, and two bins for the lower momentum settings.
 This yields approximately uniform bins in W, with an average FWHM below 90 MeV.
-The scaler-based DAQ could have even finer binning, providing better W resolution, but the resolution with four bins per setting is sufficient for the proposed measurements.
+The scaler-based DAQ could be modified to achieve even finer binning, but the resolution with four bins per setting is sufficient for the proposed measurements.